Ritkon/rit-page/ritkonsult/content/en/products/frames/index.md

 ---
 title: 'Frames'
 description: "We offer three different frames.
-Aluminum frame ALF, Snap frame, Plexiglas frame.
+Aluminum frame ALF, Snap frame, Plexiglass frame.
 You can buy our frames via www.billigaramar.se"
 banner:
     subline: 'We have three different picture frames for you to choose from'
     image: 'frames1.webp'